PGM-Lab/InferPy/docs/notes/gettingGuiding.rst

 The main features of InferPy are listed below.

--  Allows a simple definition and inference of probabilistic models containing deep neural networks.
+-  Allows a simple definition of inference over probabilistic models containing deep neural networks.

--  The models that can be defined in InferPy are those that can be defined using Edward2 (i.e., ``tfp.edward2``, whose probability distributions are mainly inherited from the module ``distributions`` in the tensorflow-probability package.
+-  The models that can be defined in InferPy are those that can be defined using Edward2 (i.e., ``tfp.edward2``), whose probability distributions are mainly inherited from the module ``distributions`` in the tensorflow-probability package.

 -  Edward's drawback is that for the model definition, the user has to manage complex multi-dimensional arrays called tensors.
 By contrast, in InferPy all the parameters in a model can be defined using the standard Python types (compatibility with Numpy is available as well).

--  InferPy directly relies on top of Edward's inference engine and includes all the inference algorithms included in this package.
+-  InferPy directly relies on top of Edward's inference engine and thus includes all the inference algorithms available in that package.
 As Edward's inference engine relies on TensorFlow computing engine, InferPy also relies on it too.

--  Unlike Edward, our package does not require to have a strong background in the inference methods.
+-  Unlike Edward, our package does not require a strong background in the inference methods.